An Overview of Essential Synth Bass Sounds

-For the filter, start with a low cutoff around 200 Hertz (around 9 o’clock on most synths).
+For the filter, start with a low cutoff around 200 Hz (around 9 o’clock on most synths).
 From there, play with different cutoff and envelope settings to find the right amount of the “aam” in the “braaam.”
-Distortion effects are also key to its thickness and grit.
+Distortion effects are also key.
 DAWs include perfectly suitable stock distortion effects for this.
 There are several great distortion plugins on the market to get even wilder distorted tones.
 Compression can also help increase the sound’s perceived loudness for that extra punch.
-Finally, layering in low brass samples and low cello notes can add texture for a cinematic touch.
+Finally, layering in low brass samples and low cello notes can add more cinematic texture.

 Get Synth Bass That Rumbles with CUBE

 In case this article hasn’t already made it obvious, we’re massive fans of synth bass at Lunacy Audio.
-As composers and producers, we love the power a well-crafted synth bass has in evoking a specific mood and suggesting a bass line for the track.
-And as music fans, we love the cathartic feeling of a synth bass sound vibrating your body and soothing your mind.
+As composers and producers, we love the power a well-crafted synth bass has in evoking a specific mood.
+And as music fans, we love the cathartic feeling of low end vibrating your body and soothing your mind.

 That’s why we’ve packed CUBE with loads of bass sounds in its factory presets, including all of the above synth bass sounds and much more.
-Perfect for modern electronic, pop, and hip hop tracks and equally suited to movie, TV, and video game scores, CUBE’s synth bass sounds cover a diverse range of musical territory to add a cinematic flair to your productions.
-But sometimes more is more, so if you’re still craving bass, Rumble is for you.
+Perfect for modern electronic, pop, and hip hop tracks and equally suited to movie, TV, and video game scores, CUBE’s synth bass sounds can add cinematic flair to your productions.
+But sometimes more is more, so if you’re still craving low end, Rumble is for you.